-Factors and tips for Building the best Optimized Page
+Factors and Tips for Building the best Optimized Page

 In search engine optimization, on-page optimization refers to factors that have an effect on your Website or Web page listing in organic search results.
-On-page optimization and keyword targeting are crucial factors to think about in search engine optimization and achieving success with search rankings.
-There are so many aspects to think about when building a properly optimized web page.
-This is a list of some of the best practices & techniques we use in optimizing your website’s pages.
+On-page optimization and keyword targeting are crucial factors to think about search engine optimization and achieving success with search rankings.
+There are so many aspects to think about when building a properly optimized landing

 HTML Head Tags